-Maryland Circuit Court Attorneys
+Maryland Circuit Court Attorney

 At Lusk Law, LLC, we have years of experience handling cases for clients in Circuit Court.
-The cases we handle include family law cases, breach of contract, real estate disputes, and tort actions.
+The cases we handle include breach of contract, real estate disputes, and tort actions.
 However, our team has experience in several different types of cases, and many clients who have come to us with one specific legal need end up working with us on a wide spectrum of legal issues.

 Types of Cases in Circuit Court